denissun/DBRE-YDS/README.md

 # About DBRE_YDS repo

-I am interested in developing software approach to solve operational problems and automating away repetitive manual tasks.
+I am an expert Oracle DBA and proud of my database problem solving skills.
+I have been mindfulness in SRE/DBRE priciples and passionate in developing programing skills and applying software approaches to solve operational problems and chellenges.

 This repo contains various projects, programs and scripts I developed from my DBA/SRE work or as results of learning-by-doing projects.

 This repo is public sharable.
-It should not include any employer related info and sensitive private data.
+I have made efforts as much as possible to hide or mask any real server and database names or employer related infomation.

-# Description of each folder
+# Description of each folder (project)

 ## DBA_SCRIPTS